As PM May starts Brexit tour, deputy warns difficult to win parliament vote for now

 “My fear is that this deal gives us the worst of all worlds.
 No guarantee of smooth trade in the future and no ability to reduce the tariffs that we need to conclude trade deals with the rest of the world,” Fallon said, adding unless parliament could be persuaded those things were possible “the deal is doomed”.

-Amid such uncertainty, some lawmakers are calling for Britain’s exit to be delayed or even canceled.
+Amid such uncertainty, some lawmakers are calling for Britain’s exit to be delayed or even cancelled.